-It's tragic, really.
-For months, you've seen the same group of guys at the gym doing bench presses - two, three, and sometimes four days a week (in which case, that's probably all they do at the gym).
-And how do they look?
-Exactly the same as when you first laid eyes on them.
 They pyramid up in weight, starting with eight reps of 185, then six reps of 205, maybe three reps of 215, and then one rep of 225, which their buddies have to deadlift off their chests before it kills them.
+Every.
+Single.
+Week.

-They train with heart but no brains, and that's the reason they plateau for years at a time—failing to increase their pressing strength and chest size.
-Hopefully, being an MF reader, you're not a member of the aforementioned meathead mafia.
-But whether you are or not-if you're looking for a way to add size to your chest, it's time to switch to the Complete Chest Program now.
+Sure, they look like they're making progress.
+But they're training with heart but not brains, and that's why they plateau for years at a time—failing to increase their pressing strength and chest size.
+Hopefully, being a Men's Fitness reader, you're not a member of the aforementioned group.

-Your main bench-press workout of the week (Workout A on the next page) will begin with one set of seated cable rows for just this purpose, allowing you to put up monstrous numbers on the bench presses that follow.
-You'll find that most of your other pressing exercises are also paired with a row or similar pulling movement, so that each time you stimulate your chest muscles, your body is ready to use the heaviest weights the set calls for.
+For example: Your main bench press workout of the week should begin with one set of seated cable rows for just this purpose, allowing you to put up monstrous numbers on the bench presses that follow.
+Each time you stimulate your chest muscles, your body will be ready to use the heaviest weights the set calls for.